-The campus enjoys a number of important vegetated areas which include Lake Osceola, The Gifford Arboretum, the Ibis Natural Trail, the Palmetum, the Florida Keys Arboretum and the Butterfly Garden.
+The campus enjoys a number of important vegetated areas which include Lake Osceola, The Gifford Arboretum, the Cypress Dome, the Sustainability Garden, the Ibis Natural Trail, the Palmetum, the Florida Keys Arboretum and various Butterfly Gardens.
 Our goal is to preserve and enhance the following important features:

-- 1. Lake Osceola, the central and distinctive body of water which should be surrounded with tropical vegetation.
-Natural edges should be preserved, and Native landscaping surrounding it should be promoted. - The Palmetum: Established in cooperation with Fairchild Tropical Garden and the Montgomery Botanical Center, the University's palmetum includes nearly 800 palms and cycads that are native to South Florida or represent distinct, rare, or endangered species from 38 nations. - The Florida Keys Arboretum: This arboretum highlights trees and shrubs native to the Florida Keys as well as some species characteristic of pineland regions.
-Some of this collection may be relocated in accordance with our housing project in 2020. - 4.
-The Butterfly Gardens: Located along the Ibis Walking Trail behind Eaton Residential College and next to the Gifford Arboretum, the Butterfly Gardens are living laboratories.
-They are home to some 23 different varieties of plants and attracts butterflies such as the monarch, sulfur, and brush foot, as well as the zebra longwing, Florida's state butterfly. - 5.
+- Lake Osceola, the central and distinctive body of water which should be surrounded with tropical vegetation.
+Natural edges should be preserved, and Native landscaping surrounding it should be promoted. - The Palmetum: Established in cooperation with Fairchild Tropical Garden and the Montgomery Botanical Center, the University's palmetum includes nearly 800 palms and cycads that are native to South Florida or represent distinct, rare, or endangered species from 38 nations. - 3.
+The Butterfly Gardens: Located along the Ibis Walking Trail behind Eaton Residential College, next to the Gifford Arboretum, in front of the Campo Sano Building, behind the Knight Physics Building and along the Miami Herbert Business School canal, the UM Butterfly Gardens are living laboratories.
+They are home to some 23 different varieties of plants and attracts butterflies such as the monarch, sulfur, and brush foot, as well as the zebra longwing, Florida's state butterfly. - 4.
 The Gifford Arboretum is part of the College of Arts and Science and it is managed by its Director with advice from an Arboretum Committee which includes faculty, students, administrators, and community members.
-The Arboretum contains a diverse collection of - over 650 trees and shrubs representing over 500 species from every continent except Antarctica.
+The Arboretum contains a diverse collection of over 650 trees and shrubs representing over 500 species from every continent except Antarctica.
 The collection is maintained for purposes of education and research, as well as to inspire interest in tropical plants and a better understanding of their importance.

-6. The Sustainability Garden at the Arboretum is host to various edible trees, shrubs, and herbs.
-The Garden is used by a wide range of faculty members from the College of Arts and Science who chose to teach part of their class there and use it as an academic and research tool.
+- 5. The Sustainability Garden at the Arboretum is host to various edible trees, shrubs, and herbs.
+The Garden is used by a wide range of faculty members from the College of Arts and Science who chose to teach part of their class there and use it as an academic and research tool. - 6.
+The Cypress dome, located behind the Student Services Building was created by the University to deal with an area that had repeated flooding.
+The dominant species are bald cypress (Taxodium distichum), and pond cypress (Taxodium ascendens), which are a genus of conifer native to Florida.